 Marketing on a small budget is tough, but by no means impossible.
-Dylan Kohlstadt, founder and chief executive officer (CEO) of Cape Town digital and marketing agency Shift ONE, tells us how it is done.
+Dylan Kohlstadt, founder and chief executive officer (CEO) of Cape Town TikTok marketing agency ExtremeLikes, which promotes its clients on TikTok and Instagram tells us how it is done.

 With the challenging economic climate that’s settled on South Africa like a dark winter cloud you might find that your business has hit a bit of a lull; phones aren’t ringing off the hook like they used to and you find yourself thinking of ways to cut back on costs.